Study of Differential Scattering Cross-section using Yukawa term of medium-modified Cornell potential: The Debye mass with baryonic-chemical potential from a quasi-particle picture of hot QCD

 (Here $x=T/T_c$ and $a$, $b$ and $c$ and $d$ are fitting parameters), for both EOS1 and EOS2.
 Here, EoS1 is the $O(g^5)$ hot QCD and EoS2 is the $O(g^6\ln(1/g)$ hot QCD EoS in the quasi-particle description~\cite{94,107} respectively.
 Where, $Q_g$ and $Q_q$ are the effective charges given by the equations:

-In our present analysis,the temperature and baryonic chemical potential dependent quasi-particle Debye mass, $m_D^{QP}$ in full QCD with $N_f=3$ has been employed to study the Differential Scattering cross-section of the ground states of quarkonia.
+In our present analysis,the temperature and baryonic chemical potential dependent quasi-particle Debye mass, $m_D^{QP}$ in full QCD with $N_f=3$ has been employed to study the differential scattering cross-section of the ground states of quarkonia.

-\section{Formulation of Differential Scattering cross-section using Non-relativistic limit of Quantum field theory (QFT)}
+\section{Formulation of differential scattering cross-section using Non-relativistic limit of Quantum field theory (QFT)}

 In the non-relativistic limit, the QFT equation for the S-matrix reduce to the Lippmann-Schwinger equation for the scattering amplitude.
 The Lippmann-Schwinger equation is equivalent to the Schrodinger equation.
 In non-relativistic quantum mechanics the first order Born approximation of the elastic scattering amplitude is given by the Fourier transform of the potential.
 Correspondingly, the potential is given as inverse Fourier transform of the Scattering amplitude.\\ In classical scattering theory, the essential countering problem is: (a) to measure the impact parameter, (b) to calculate the scattering angle.
 But in the Quantum scattering theory, the solution to the Schrodinger equation pave a good way to understand the scattering process for the proper wave function.
 Here quantum description of scattering of non-relativistic particles of mass $m_{1}$ and $m_{2}$ has been considered.
 For simplicity, we consider the case of elastic scattering.
-The interacting potential between particles is supposed to be time independent, and obviously time independent Schrodinger equation will be used.
-The wave function has been obtained which has been used to obtained the scattering amplitude and hence the differential scattering cross-section.
+The interacting potential between particles is supposed to be time independent, and obviously time independent Schrodinger equation with the wave function has been used to obtained the scattering amplitude formula, for the calculation of differential scattering cross-section.